Sea Turtle Tracking

 A number of sea turtles stayed in one site for weeks or months before disappearing and then reappearing months after in the very same place.

-Out of 140 sightings, no turtle has ever been found in more than 1 of the 12 sites monitored: either they don't move or they travel far.
+No turtle has ever been found in more than 1 of the 12 sites monitored: either they don't move from their elected site or they leave the region, and when they return they pick always the same site.

 July has been the month with more individuals spotted (see graph above), which is interesting considering that the natural drop of divers during the cold season would have suggested otherwise.